-An experienced public insurance adjuster has the resources and skills needed to differentiate and document the varying types of damages that are often a part of a hurricane claim.
-Storm surge, wind-driven rain, tornado damage, water damage and flood damage can accompany a hurricane.
-Floods caused by storm surges and overflowing rivers won’t be covered by your standard property insurance policy but water damage from high winds such as driven rain entering though a blown out window will qualify under hurricane damage.
+An experienced public insurance adjuster has the resources necessary to document the types of damage that can accompany hurricane events.
+Storm surge, wind-driven rain, tornado damage, water damage and flood damage can all occur during a hurricane.
+In most cases, floods caused by storm surges or overflowing rivers aren’t covered by standard insurance.
+However, water damage resulting from high winds, such as rain entering though a damaged window, typically do qualify as covered damage.

-Always consult with a trusted and experienced public adjuster if your hurricane claim is not progressing as you think it should, if you’ve received a low settlement or are otherwise unhappy with how you’re being treated by your insurance company.
+It’s important to know your rights as a policyholder.
+Always consult with an experienced public adjuster if you think your hurricane claim is not progressing.
+In addition, a public adjuster should be consulted if you’ve received a low settlement, or you are otherwise unhappy with your insurance company.

-As with most professions, experience cannot be replaced.
-This is especially true when selecting a public adjuster to provide claim help for a hurricane claim.
-Here are some questions to ask a public adjuster.
+As with most professions, nothing is as valuable as experience.
+This is especially true when selecting a public adjuster.
+Remember, insurance claims for hurricane damage are complex.
+Therefore, here are some questions to ask a potential public adjuster:

-We can get your claim settlement to where you want and need it to be.
-Our services are FREE if we can’t win you a larger hurricane claim settlement.
+At Insurance Claim Consultants, we can help you get your claim settlement to where you need it to be.
+Our services are free of charge if we can’t win you a larger settlement.
 It’s that simple.
-Start on the road to recovery today.
+Contact us today to get started.